kobotoolbox/docs/source/managing_permissions.md

 ## Row-level permissions for users

-You can also set [row-level permissions](row_level_permissions.md) for users which can be helpful in several scenarios:
+You can also set [row-level permissions](row_level_permissions.md) for users.
+This can be helpful in several scenarios, for example:

 - An organization implementing a project in collaboration with several partner organizations may want to give the partners access to only the data collected by them.
-- A researcher may want to allow each enumerator access to the data _only_ they collected and be able to make edits.
+- A researcher may want to allow each enumerator to access and edit *only* the data they collected.
-- In an organization, there may be clear roles of data collectors who may only be allowed to submit data, data quality officers who may only be allowed to view and validate submissions, and users who may be allowed to view reports and download the data.
+- In an organization, there may be different roles for data collectors who may only be allowed to submit data, data quality officers who may only be allowed to view and validate submissions, and users who may be allowed to view reports and download the data.